 Make a secure donation via Paypal to Solano Disaster Relief Fund.

-The 2022 Solano Disaster Relief Grant cycle will open in early August (unless a major disaster strikes Solano County earlier in the year).
+The 2022 Solano Disaster Relief Grant cycle will open in late August (unless a major disaster strikes Solano County earlier in the year).

 Qualified 501(c)(3) charitable and faith-based organizations serving Solano residents are eligible to apply.
 The Solano Disaster Relief Fund was established to help nonprofit agencies and faith-based organizations provide direct services to individuals and families affected by disasters.